 You don’t bring travel-sized versions of your favorite cosmetics

 For easy beauty on the go, keep a separate dopp kit filled with all your favorite beauty essentials in TSA-approved sizes.
-Generic items like body wash and shaving cream can always be brought abroad, but you’ll want to have you’re favorite cosmetics (think: foundation, facial moisturizers and hair styling products) all bottled up and ready to go.
+Generic items like body wash and shaving cream can always be brought abroad, but you’ll want to have your favorite cosmetics (think: foundation, facial moisturizers, and hair styling products) all bottled up and ready to go.